-With the '13/'14 academic year at a close, we celebrate the completion of two great Ph.D. theses this year!
-Dr. Lee Elliot graduated in December after completing his thesis entitled, “The Establishment and Characterization of a Bioenergy-Focused Microalgal Culture Collection using High-Throughput Metdologies.”
-Dr. Linda Battalora graduated in May after defending her thesis entitled, “Bones, Fractures, Antiretroviral Therapy and HIV.”
-Lee is moving on for a job in industry and Linda will continue as a member of the Teaching Faculty here at the Colorado School of Mines.
+At the close of the '13/'14 academic year, we celebrated the completion of two great Ph.D. theses!
+Dr. Lee Elliot graduated in December after completing his thesis entitled, "The Establishment and Characterization of a Bioenergy-Focused Microalgal Culture Collection using High-Throughput Metdologies."
+Dr. Linda Battalora graduated in May after defending her thesis entitled, "Bones, Fractures, Antiretroviral Therapy and HIV."
+Lee moved on to a job in industry and Linda continues on here at the Colorado School of Mines as a member of the Teaching Faculty.
 Congratulations to Drs.
 Elliot and Battalora!

 Over the Fall of 2012 we had Chuck Pepe-Raney successfully defended his thesis entitled, "Microbial Diversity of a Modern Stromatolite Analog in Yellowstone National Park, Wyoming in the Context of Microbial Alpha and Beta Diversity along Yellowstone Geothermal Outfalls" who moved on to a postdoc position at Cornell University.
 We also had Chase Willamson successfully defend his thesis entitled, "An Investigation of Microbial Diversity and Microbiologically Influenced Corrosion in Automotive Fuel Environments" and he moved on to a postdoc position at Northern Arizona University.
 Both of these projects were wonderful to work on and think about over several years.
 The best thing for Chuck and Chase is that they are now Dr.s!
 Congratulations!